SystemsApproach/sdn/trellis.rst

 Chapter 7:  Leaf-Spine Fabric
 =======================================

-This chapter describes Trellis, a leaf-spine switching fabric implemented by a collection of control applications running on top of ONOS.
-We have introduced various aspects of Trellis in earlier chapters, so we summarize those highlights before getting into the details.
+This chapter describes a leaf-spine switching fabric implemented by a collection of control applications.
+We use Trellis, running on ONOS, as our exemplar implementation.
+Various aspects of Trellis were introduced in earlier chapters, so we summarize those highlights before getting into the details.

 * Trellis supports the leaf-spine fabric topology that is commonly used to interconnect multiple racks of servers in a datacenter (see